markschultz/team-panda-fall-2024/adrs/adr-018-analytics-database.md

 ## Negative Consequences

-- The need to sync the data (and keep in in sync)
+- The need to sync the data (and keep in in sync).
+See ADR-020

 ## Risks